 A bone in Pace's lower back (his L5-S1 lumbosacral joint) had slipped forward and was pushing against his nerves, which was causing the pain.

-Novant Health's team of Eskioglu and surgeons Dr. Adam Back and Dr. Rebecca Kelso combined on minimally-invasive surgery called anterior lumbar interbody fusion.
+Novant Health's team of surgeons Dr. Adam Back and Dr. Rebecca Kelso combined on minimally-invasive surgery called anterior lumbar interbody fusion.
 Surgeons went through Pace’s abdomen instead of his back, resulting in smaller incisions and less muscle disruption.
 Pace’s faulty disk was removed and replaced with a spacer (about the size of a hockey puck).
 Pace quickly become pain-free.

 After an hour in recovery, Pace was walking.
 He only needed pain medication for two nights.
 Because surgeons disturbed fewer muscles in his body, Pace recovered faster.
 Back's instructions for Pace: Take it easy for about six weeks, then no restrictions.